 This program is intended to provide

-the participant with basic but comprehensive knowledge to properly
+the participant with comprehensive knowledge to properly insert a peripheral

-theory with multiple opportunities for hands-on participation to
+in-depth venipuncture theory with multiple opportunities for hands-on participation

-the learning process.
-Locating veins by palpation will be part of the
+to enhance the learning process.
+Locating veins by palpation will be part

-The Intravenous Nurse Society 2006 Standards of Practice and the CDC
+of the practicum.
+The Infusion Nurse Society (INS) 2011 Standards of Practice

-Intravascular Guidelines will be incorporated into this program.
-This
+and the CDC 2011 Intravascular Guidelines will be incorporated into this

-details venous anatomy and physiology, vein identification, criteria
+program.
+This program details venous anatomy and physiology, vein identification,

-vein selection, device and gauge selection, complications, legal
+criteria for vein selection, device and gauge selection, complications,

-documentation, and the venipuncture procedure using a safety IV
+legal aspects, documentation, and the venipuncture procedure using a safety

 SPECIAL NOTE :